Compound Equipment (Freestyle)

 Compound bows are now shot in all competitions, with the exception of the Olympic Games.

-On the other hand, with the compound bow, once the string is about 80% drawn, the cams rotate introducing a mechanical advantage, reducing the amount of force required to hold the bow at full draw, The reduced weight (let off) can be as much as 80% of the maximum draw (peak) weight.
+On the other hand, with the compound bow, once the string is about 80% drawn, the cams roll over introducing a mechanical advantage, reducing the amount of force required to hold the bow at full draw, The reduced weight (let off) can be as much as 80% of the maximum draw (peak) weight.

 At full draw, it takes less effort to hold the string back, providing the archer the ability to have a steadier aim.